PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 long and very detailed.
 There is a tendency more recently for annual reports to concentrate on

-one aspect of the institution’s work, or to select the areas of work that have had most impact.
+one aspect of the institution’s work, or to select the areas of work that have had most impact.8.
+Working papers: A working paper or technical report may be a preliminary report of a piece of

 research that is interesting, but suitable or intended for peer-reviewed publication.
 In many cases,